For the women in your life, take the time to learn about women and heart health.

 There are a number of misconceptions about heart disease in women that could be putting your loved one’s health at risk.
 For one, it’s not just a problem for “older” women as some might think.
 Heart disease and stroke can affect a woman at any age.
 In fact, new research released by the AHA shows heart attacks are on the rise in younger women.
 And heart disease takes the lives of more women than cancer, accidents and diabetes combined.
 That’s why it’s important for all women to take charge of their heart health and encourage others to do the same.

 Heart attack symptoms are often presented in the movies and on TV as stark, telltale signs of distress.
 The reality is symptoms of a heart attack can be very different in a man versus a woman.
 Fewer women than men survive heart attacks, often because of the perception of what one should look like.
 This makes it even more important to understand that the symptoms of a heart attack or stroke can be quite different for women.

-Go Red for Women empowers the women in your life to learn more and get healthy through “Watch Me Go Red.”
+American Heart Association’s Go Red for Women® initiative empowers women to know more and get healthy through “Watch Me Go Red.”
 The Watch Me campaign is designed to engage women to show others what they do to experience good health and wellbeing, while inspiring others to do the same through three calls to action.